 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-The LIXIL Group has established global principles on intellectual property (IP) management, expanding the coverage of our IP management structure to include overseas subsidiaries, to maximize the value generated from IP and minimize associated risks across the Group.
+LIXIL has established global principles on intellectual property (IP) management, expanding the coverage of our IP management structure to include overseas subsidiaries, to maximize the value generated from our IPs and minimize associated risks across the Group.

-Any infringement of third-party IP rights on our part through our business activities could lead to legal action, resulting ultimately in the suspension of sales or compensation claims.
-To avoid such risks, we investigate thoroughly third-party IP rights before starting operations.
+On the other hand, our infringement of third party’s IP right at our business operation stage could lead to business risks , resulting ultimately in the suspension of sales or compensation claims.
+To avoid such risks, we thoroughly investigate and analyze third parties’ IP rights from the development stage before starting business operations.

-To ensure that the above mentioned activities are facilitated appropriately, we are actively enhancing the knowledge base and skill sets of employees involved in IP.
-We also provide IP trainings to managers and new hires.
+To ensure that the aforementioned activities are appropriately facilitated, we are also actively enhancing the knowledge base and skill sets of employees and relevant personnel involved in IP through providing IP trainings for managers and new hires.